-As of June 30, 2017, the QZAB program has no unused allocations.
+As of June 30, 2018, the QZAB program has no unused allocations.
 The State has up to two years after the yearly allocations are made by the federal government to issue bonds or the allocations will be forfeited.
-The Authority last issued bonds for the QZAB program on December 28, 2005, and does not have any intention to issue additional QZAB bonds.
+The Authority last issued bonds for the QZAB program on December 28, 2005.
+The implementation of the 2017 Tax Cuts and Jobs Act on State and Local Bonds eliminated all tax credit bonds including OZAB bonds.